Faruhcon/BallBlog/source/content/Projects/vb-overview.md

 <details open> <!-- VB-F&V -->
     <summary>Details</summary>

-    <p>The Virtual Buddy Fruit and Vegetable (VB-F&V) project was designed to encourage children to engage in healthier fruit and vegetable (F&V) habits through the use of a virtual dog buddy.
+The Virtual Buddy Fruit and Vegetable (VB-F&V)[^f&v1] project was designed to encourage children to engage in healthier fruit and vegetable (F&V) habits through the use of a virtual dog buddy.
 As a child ate more fruits and vegetables, tracked by camp counselors, their VB's health would increase, which meant that their heart would be easier to pump, their major artery would be more elastic, and they could complete fetching and tricks faster.
 As that child met their F&V goals, they would earn credits to spend on performing tricks.
-VB-F&V was built as a station to be used in a week-long summer camp consisting of a Mac and Novint Falcon (haptic joystick).</p>
+VB-F&V was built as a station to be used in a week-long summer camp consisting of a Mac and Novint Falcon (haptic joystick).
     <figure class=img-fig> <!-- TODO: right size? -->
         <img class=scale-w75
             src="vbFV_interface_modified4.png"